Schokoladenmuseum Köln

-The Imhoff-Schokoladenmuseum (Imhoff chocolate museum) was opened by Hans Imhoff on 31 October 1993.
+The Schokoladenmuseum Köln (Imhoff Chocolate Museum) was opened by Hans Imhoff on 31 October 1993.
 It is situated in the Cologne quarter of Altstadt-Süd on the Rheinauhafen peninsula.
-The exhibits show the entire history of chocolate, from its beginnings with the Olmecs, Maya and Aztecs to contemporary products and production methods.
+The exhibits show the entire history of chocolate, from its beginnings with the Olmecs, Maya, and Aztecs to contemporary products and production methods.
+The exhibition building houses a permanent exhibition on modern chocolate production.

-With 5,000 guided tours and 675,000 visitors a year, the museum is in the Top Ten of German museums.
+With 4,000 guided tours and 650,000 visitors a year, the museum is in the top ten museums in Germany.
 The museum is entirely self-supporting, receiving no subsidy.
 It has its own marketing department and is used by the Schokoladenmuseum Gastronomie GmbH for events.